sweetalert2/ngx-sweetalert2/README.md

 This is not a regular API wrapper for SweetAlert (which already works very well alone), it intends to provide Angular-esque utilities on top of it.

-:point_right: **Version 8 for Angular 9 is out!** Attention, it is [not compatible with Angular 8 AoT](https://github.com/sweetalert2/ngx-sweetalert2/issues/149#issuecomment-587132566).

-:point_right: **Version 7 is out!** If you come from v6.x, [read the release notes!](https://github.com/sweetalert2/ngx-sweetalert2/releases/tag/v7.0.0)
+:point_right: **Version 9 is out!** To upgrade from v8.x, [read the release notes!](https://github.com/sweetalert2/ngx-sweetalert2/releases/tag/v9.0.0)

 :point_right: **Before posting an issue**, please check that the problem isn't on SweetAlert's side.